-From 2016 there is an additional requirement to ensure that there are at least two different, claimed EFA nitrogen-fixing crops on your EFA area to extend the flowering period for pollinators.
+To claim EFA nitrogen fixing crops, you must ensure that there are at least two different claimed EFA nitrogen-fixing crops on your EFA area to extend the flowering period for pollinators.

-- grow two or more of the following nitrogen-fixing crops:
+- · grow two or more of the following nitrogen-fixing crops:

 - alfalfa

 - beans (including Faba beans)

 - birdsfoot trefoil

 - chickpea

 - clover

 - lentil

 - lupin

 - peas

 - vetch

 - submit an EFA map with your Single Application Form, detailing the location and size of your EFA nitrogen-fixing crops.
 See Annex J

 - ensure that all your claimed EFA nitrogen-fixing crops are surrounded by a claimed EFA field margin.
-The field margin must meet the EFA field margin rules, including retention and management until 31 December inclusive - claim two distinct crops, that should be grown independently of each other and not as a mixture - ensure that the main nitrogen-fixing crop is less than 75 per cent of the total area of nitrogen-fixing crops claimed as EFA
+The field margin must meet the EFA field margin rules, including retention and management until 31 December inclusive

+- claim two distinct crops, that should be grown independently of each other and not as a mixture

+- ensure that the main EFA claimed nitrogen-fixing crop is less than 75 per cent of the total area of EFA, claimed as nitrogen-fixing crops

-• harvest the crop before 1 August in order to protect ground-nesting birds
+harvest the crop before 1 August in order to protect ground-nesting birds